Kartikk-26/Docker-Compose-App/README.md

 ---

-# 🚀 Docker Compose Multi-Container Application
+# 🚀 Docker Compose Multi-Container Application Project

 This project demonstrates deploying a simple multi-container application using Docker Compose.
 The application includes a **React.js frontend** and a **Node.js backend** working together.